source-foundry/Hack/README.md

 ## Package managers

 We highly recommend the convenience of a community developed package manager or other auto-updating utility if this is available on your platform.
 While the package manager releases may be a bit delayed relative to the repository releases, the packages distributed through these package managers were designed to tune and automate font installs and updates on your system.
-Please note that the Hack project team does not manage/maintain these packages.
-For installation issues with  Hack packages, please contact the package maintainer directly.

 We are aware of Hack support in the following package managers (with associated package names):